kamiljanik98/react-img-editor/README.md

 ![App Screenshot](./public/screenshot.png)

 ## Introduction
-This project is an image editing app built with React and CSS, utilizing the canvas element for photo manipulation.

 The application features a drag-and-drop file upload with a `Dropzone` component for easy image imports.
 After uploading, users can manage their images in the `FilelistPanel`, where they can view, select, and remove files.

 Users can edit their images on a customizable `Canvas` component, applying CSS filters like blur, brightness, contrast, and saturation.
 The `FilterPanel` allows real-time adjustments, making the editing process interactive.
 The app maintains an organized state using React hooks, ensuring a smooth user experience.